 The problem of guarding a uni-monotone polygon (an $x$-monotone polygon with a single horizontal segment as one of its two chains) and the problem of guarding a terrain with guards placed on a horizontal line above the terrain appear to be problems somewhere between the 1.5D \ac{TGP} and the \ac{AGP} in monotone polygons.
 We show that, surprisingly, both problems allow for a polynomial time algorithm: a simple sweep.

 Moreover, we are able to construct a maximum ``witness set'' (i.e., a set of points with pairwise-disjoint visibility polygons) of the same cardinality as the minimum guard set for uni-monotone polygons.
 Hence, we establish the first non-trivial class of ``perfect polygons'' \cite{mrs-copsp-90}, which are exactly the polygons in which the size of the minimum guarding set is equal to the size of the maximum witness set (the only earlier results concerned ``rectilinear visibility'' \cite{wk-pdoag-07} and ``staircase visibility''~\cite{mrs-copsp-90}).
 Since no guard can see two witness points, for any witness set $W$ and any guard set $G$, $|W|\leq|G|$ holds; in particular, if we have equality, then $G$ is a smallest-cardinality guard set (solution to the guarding problem).

 One application of guarding a terrain with guards placed on a horizontal line above the terrain, the \ac{ATGP}, comes from the idea of using drones to surveil a complete geographical area.
-Usually, these drones will not be able to fly arbitrarily high, which motivates to cap the allowed height for guards (and without this restriction a single sufficiently high guard above the terrain will be enough).
+Usually, these drones will not be able to fly arbitrarily high, which motivates us to cap the allowed height for guards (and without this restriction a single sufficiently high guard above the terrain will be enough).
 Of course, eventually we are interested in working in two dimensions and a height, the 2.5D \ac{ATGP}.